Meet M.B.A. Alum Chris Lovett, Consumer Product Marketing Manager for PNC Monday, February 13, 2012

 Employers: The PNC Financial Services Group, Inc. and Point Park University

-Degrees earned: Bachelor of Science in business administration with a concentration in marketing, Robert Morris University; M.B.A. fast track with an international business concentration, Point Park University
+Degrees earned: Bachelor of Science in business administration with a concentration in marketing, Robert Morris University; M.B.A. with an international business concentration, Point Park University

 Graduation years: B.S. in 2001; M.B.A. in 2007

 Interests: Spending time with family, ice hockey, social media, technology innovation, PodCamps, and training for a half marathon

 In his role as a consumer product marketing manager, Lovett develops integrated marketing strategies and plans to grow product adoption and awareness in multiple segments.
 With more than 10 years of experience in advertising, marketing, and public relations, Lovett combines traditional marketing methods with social networking to engage customers in a new way.
 That, combined with his passion for marketing research and customer relationship management, allows him to view customers on a very personal level.

 What inspired you to pursue an M.B.A. degree from Point Park?

 I wanted to advance my career to the next level but also required flexibility.
 Point Park's M.B.A. program offered a flexible schedule of classes that really appealed to me as a working adult.
 Also, I didn't want to go into a huge amount of debt so I liked that Point Park was affordable.
 The Downtown Pittsburgh location of the campus also played a role in my decision to attend Point Park since it was just a short walk from work and an easy commute from home.